May 1, 2026

 - suspension of educational processes in all educational institutions.

-From 00:01 a.m. on March 24, 2020, the Government introduced extra measures for preventing the spread of coronavirus infection (hereinafter referred to as the “Quarantine Regime”).
-In accordance with it the following measures are taken:
+The Government introduced extra measures for preventing the spread of coronavirus infection (hereinafter referred to as the “Quarantine Regime”).
+In accordance with it the following measures have been taken:

-- equipment of entry and exit points to markets (shopping centers) with thermal imagers, antiseptics and presence of specialists;
+- entry and exit points to markets (shopping centers) where equipped with thermal imagers, antiseptics and presence of specialists;

 - compulsory disinfection of all vehicles and goods arriving in the Republic from abroad and other regions;